uspki/policies/certificate-policy.md

 ### 6.5.1 Specific computer security technical requirements

-The CA SHALL enforce multi-factor authentication for all accounts capable of directly causing certificate issuance.
+Administrator privileges to all Certificate System components SHALL only be granted to the Administrator trusted role.
+The CA SHALL enforce multi-factor authentication using a unique credential created by or assigned to the trusted role for all accounts capable of directly causing certificate issuance or authenticating to Certificate Systems.
+Multifactor authentication SHALL be implemented on all Certificate System components.
+If multifactor authentication is not supported or is not technically feasible to implement, the following username and password controls, where technically feasible, SHALL be implemented:

+- For accounts that are not publicly accessible (accessible only within a Secure or High Security Zone), require passwords have at leaast twelve (12) characters.
+- For accounts that are publicly accessible (accessible from outside a Secure or High Security Zone), require passwrods have the following:
+  - At least twelve (12) charactes,
+  - Be changed every 90 days,
+  - Use a combination of numeric, alphanumeric, and special characters
+  - Are not a dictionary word or on a list of previously disclosed human-generated passwords
+  - Not be the same password used in the previous four passwords,
+  - Implement a lockout for failed access attempts after three (3) failed access attempts OR
+  - Implement a documented password management and account lockout policy that the CA has evidence provides at least the same level of protection as the above listed requirements for publicly accessible accounts.

 For all CAs operating under this policy, the computer security functions listed below are required.
 These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
-The CA and its ancillary parts shall include the following functionality:
+The CA and its ancillary parts SHALL include the following functionality:

+- be configured to remove or disable all accounts, applications, services, protocols, and ports that are not used in the CA's or Delegated Third Party's operations;
 - authenticate the identity of users before permitting access to the system or applications;
 - manage privileges of users to limit users to their assigned roles;
 - generate and archive audit records for all transactions; (see section 5.4)
-- enforce domain integrity boundaries for security critical processes; and
+- enforce domain integrity boundaries for security critical processes;
-- support recovery from key or system failure.
+- support recovery from key or system failure; and
+- configure workstations with inactivity time-outs to enforce account log out or lock the workstation when no longer in use;

 For certificate status servers operating under this policy, the computer security functions listed below are required: